-As a general rule, companies are liable to pay tax on their taxable profit in the country where they conduct business and/or where management decisions are taken.
+As a general rule, companies are liable to pay tax on their taxable profit in the country where they conduct business and generate profit, and/or where management decisions are taken.
 Below you will find important points related to Cyprus Tax Residency.

 Some countries, for example Cyprus, Malta and others, are focusing on the place of management in order to determine the tax residency of a company.
 In those countries, the place of management is generally defined by the place of residence of the majority of a company’s directors.
-Cyprus tax residency is established as per the laws of Cyprus when a single director of the company resides in Cyprus, or, in case of more than one director, the majority of directors resides in Cyprus.
-If the company has one resident and one non-resident director, the non-resident director needs to carry out a part of his work in Cyprus, to establish the company’s Cyprus tax residency, as per the laws of Cyprus.
+As per the laws of Cyprus, a company’s tax residency is established when the director of a company resides in Cyprus, or, in case of more than one director, the majority of directors resides in Cyprus.
+If the company has one resident and one non-resident director, the non-resident director needs to carry out a part of his or her work in Cyprus, achieving the majority of company and business management carried out from Cyprus.

-Other countries, for example France, Russia, Germany, Italy and others, are rather evaluating where the company actually conducts its business effectively, in order to determine the taxability of a foreign company’s profits.
+Other countries, for example France, Russia, Germany, Italy and others, are rather evaluating where the company actually conducts its business effectively and where it generates its profits, in order to determine the taxability of a foreign company’s profits.
 In such countries, the following general rule applies:

-If a company registered in country A, for example a Cyprus Company, effectively conducts active business in country B, for example Russia, then the profit of the company in country A (e.g. the Cyprus Company) might become taxable in country B (e.g. Russia).
-Therefore, establishing Cyprus tax residency is important.
+If a company registered in country A, for example a company in Cyprus, effectively conducts active business in country B, for example Russia, then the profit of the company in country A (e.g. in Cyprus) might become taxable in country B (e.g. in Russia).
+Therefore, establishing effective Cyprus tax residency from the perspective of country B is important.

-There might be several reasons where a company effectively conducts active business in another country, for example:
+There might be several cases where a company effectively conducts active business in another country, for example:

-- The company in country A (e.g. the Cyprus Company) opens an office in country B (e.g. Russia) and carries out business in country B;
+- The company in country A (e.g. in Cyprus) opens an office in country B (e.g. in Russia) and carries out business in country B;

-- The shareholder(s) or beneficial owner(s) of the company in country A (e.g. of the Cyprus Company) are effectively conducting business in their own country B (e.g. Russia).
+- The shareholder(s) or beneficial owner(s) of the company in country A (e.g. in Cyprus) are effectively conducting business and generating profit in their own country B (e.g. in Russia).

-The above scenario 2. is often the case when, for example, the Russian owner of a Cyprus Company acts in Russia on behalf of the Cyprus Company, by visiting customers of the Cyprus Company, and by negotiating and signing contracts in Russia, on behalf of the Cyprus Company.
-This scenario will lead to tax liability of the Cyprus Company in Russia.
+The above scenario 2. is often the case when, for example, the Russian shareholder of a Cyprus Company acts in Russia on behalf of the Cyprus Company, by visiting customers of the Cyprus Company that are resident of Russia, and by negotiating and signing contracts in Russia, on behalf of the Cyprus Company.
+This scenario will lead to tax liability of the Cyprus Company in Russia, for the

-Result: The place of tax residency can be different from the place of tax liability.
-This is actually not new, but implemented in Article 5 of the OECD standard double taxation agreement proposal since long years.
-But it is relatively new that countries are focusing on the place where business is effectively carried out, in order to determine the taxability of a foreign company’s profits.
+Result: The place of tax residency as per the one country can be different from the place of tax liability of a company as per the other country.
+This is actually not new, but implemented in Article 5 of the OECD standard double taxation agreement proposal since some years.
+However, it is relatively new that countries are focusing on the place where business is effectively carried out and profits generated, in order to determine the taxability of a foreign company’s profits.

 New is as well the BEPS approach.
 BEPS means “Base Eroding and Profit Shifting” and is the approach to tax profits where they actually and effectively accrued.